 What Kind of Blood Vessels May be Treated?

 In general, all facial broken blood vessels can be treated once you are suitable for treatment.

 Depending on the severity of visible facial blood vessels you may need a course of treatment with a minimum of 4 weeks between treatments.
 Dr Natalia will advise the best plan of treatment for you.

 Is Treatment Painful?

-Icing pre-treatment is extremely beneficial and numbs the area to be treated and for most patients is a suitable pain reliever.
+Icing before your treatment is extremely beneficial as it numbs the area to be treated and for most patients is a suitable pain reliever.
 We have local anesthetic cream available.